plblum/jivs/docs/Jivs_API.md

         }
     )
     ```
-    > If you are handling all conversion to text, be sure to use `formatterLookupKey: null` faithfully.
-    If not, the dataType is used and its lookupKey must be registered with the `DataTypeFormatter` or you will
-    get an error.
 - When the formatter has been setup, it can be disabled on calls to any of the setValue functions.
     ```ts
     vhm.getValueHost('BirthDate').setValue(birthDate, { disableFormatter: true });